quincylin1/futubot/Strategy/README.md

 <div align="center">
   <img src="../imgs/MACD.png" style="width:70%"/>
   </div>
   <p align = "center">Figure 3: MACD Crossover strategy.
 The orange line is the MACD line and the blue line is the signal line.
 A sell signal is triggered when the MACD line crosses below the signal line (first crossover), and a buy signal is triggered when the MACD line crosses above the signal line (second crossover).
 A histogram of the difference between the MACD and signal line is also plotted.
-(Image courtesy to Investopedia)</p>
+(Image courtesy of Investopedia)</p>
 </figure>

 ## Bollinger Bands Strategy